forcepusher/com.agava.yandexgames/README.md

 In Unity, open "Window" -> "Package Manager".
 Click the "+" sign on top left corner -> "Add package from git URL..."
 Paste this: `https://github.com/forcepusher/com.agava.yandexgames.git`
+To install a specific version use a tag: `https://github.com/forcepusher/com.agava.yandexgames.git#8.0.0`
-Find "Samples" in the package window click the "Import" button.
+Find "Samples" in the package window and click the "Import" button.
 Use it as a guide.

 This package automatically inserts YandexGames SDK script into HTML page at runtime and initializes itself.
 No need to mess with WebGLTemplates - just use the SDK methods.